 60 Second Interview: PGE on Boosting Engagement with a CSR Video

-We sat down with Terry Clelen, the Community Involvement Specialist at PGE, to share the details of the success with their recent CSR video.
+This month we sat down with Terry Clelen, the Community Involvement Specialist at PGE, to share the details of the success with their recent CSR video.
 Check out what Terry had to say:

 How long have you been developing a video to kick-off your campaign?